-For those students that have a head start, we offer customized courses and programs to fulfill any and all training requirements you need to complete.
+For those students that have a head start, we offer customized courses to fulfill any and all training requirements you need to complete.

 If you already have a previous flight experience that we could credit toward to your professional pilot program training, we are ready to offer you a unique opportunity to develop your aviation experience, pass our standardization training and start your way to be the most experienced aviation specialist who is able to teach the new growing generation of the students how to become a Pilot - to become a Certified Flight Instructor.

 Most flight instructors won`t hesitate to tell you that they learned more after becoming a CFI than they did beforehand.
 Because of this, we work hard to get our students to this point as quickly as possible.

 Depending on your status, this typically includes classroom work to prepare for the two exams you`ll need to pass: the Fundamentals of Instruction (FOI) Exam and the FAA Certified Flight Instructor Knowledge Exam.
 This will include mastering topics such as the learning process in addition to effective learning and training techniques for the FOI.
 The Knowledge Exam is an in-depth test of all of the flight aspects our students learn, from instrumental, multi-engine, and complex aircraft to radio communication and aerodynamics.